Melissamij/nomade-dreamer-blog/_drafts/canggu-berawa-guide-bali.md

 ---
 How is Canggu ? a question I got many times now, so let me give you my opinion.&nbsp;

+This article is to give you an idea of the area, for stays and food check related articles.&nbsp;

 First you need to know, when I came in 2013 Canggu did not exist ..and in the past 4 years it has grown a lot.&nbsp;

 But you can get the best (ish) of everything Bali has to offer.
 Surf, Yoga, Food heaven, Beach, Party's...&nbsp;